Thesongadayproject

 His videos through day 2354 were recorded completely live, with no editing.
-At that point, he began using multi-track recording and playing multiple instruments and/ or adding vocal harmonies in most videos.
+At that point, he began using multi-track recording and playing multiple instruments and/or adding vocal harmonies in most videos.

 After the first full year of videos had gone up, Johnson began asking his favorite musicians to join him for guest collaborations.
-Over 250 musicians have joined Johnson for these videos, including:
+Over 250 musicians have joined Johnson for these videos.

-Shawn Colvin, Donovan, Rosanne Cash, Jeff Daniels, Rodney Crowell, Marc Cohn, Creed Bratton, Noel Paul Stookey, Peter Yarrow, J.D.
-Souther, Lisa Loeb, Paula Cole, Collective Soul, Tom Paxton, Melissa Manchester, Jeremy Messersmith, Nellie McKay, Kris Allen, Mary Gauthier, Mary Black, John Gorka, Cheryl Wheeler, Richie Furay, Gaelic Storm, Sister Hazel, Sam Baker, Jon McLaughlin, Erin McKeown, Chris Pureka, David Wilcox, Ellis Paul, Peter Mulvey, Willie Nile, Fred Eaglesmith, Slaid Cleaves, Michael McDermott, Antje Duvekot, Storyhill, Alice Peacock, Al Stewart, Willy Porter, Eliza Gilkyson, Eilen Jewell, Dan Bern, Jake Shimabukuro, Dayna Kurtz, Rob Ickes, Livingston Taylor, Tony Furtado, Tim Easton, Maybe April, Ana Egge, Annie Golden, James Maddock, Anders Osborne, Ruthie Foster, Jonatha Brooke, Glen Phillips, Catie Curtis, Griffin House, Over The Rhine, Lucy Wainwright Roche, Laurie Berkner, Danny Schmidt, Carrie Elkin, Lily & Madeleine and more.

 The 1,000th consecutive day featured a collaboration with Jeremy Messersmith.
 The two performed a duet of Sia's song "Chandelier".

 The 2,000th consecutive day featured a collaboration with Gretchen Peters.
 They performed her song "Five Minutes".

 On the 2,131st consecutive day, a pre-recorded intro from Cal Ripken Jr. showed before the video.
-Mr. Ripken congratulated Zachary for reaching the same number of consecutive days as matched his own "Iron Man Streak" in Major League Baseball.
+Ripken congratulated Zachary for reaching the same number of consecutive days as matched his own "Iron Man Streak" in Major League Baseball.